ekiefl/pooltool/README.md

 interface.show(shot)
 ```

-I haven't spent much time on the API yet but hopefully you get the idea.
+I've spent time carving out the API, but there is still no proper distinction between what is private and what is public.
+Furthermore, documentation describing the API is lacking.
+Pull requests for this noble work are welcomed.

 </details>